Berlin

 Browse at KaDeWe, Kaufhaus Des Westens, a department store that was meant to show off the diversity of riches of the West during the Cold War.

 Or stop by Bikini Berlin, a smart and funky shopping mall that shows off the works of smaller designers.
-If all that shopping has built up a thirst, head to the award-winning Bar Am Steinplatz, known for its inventive mixology, and pair your sips with a snack, like the garlic Parmesan fries.
+If all that shopping has built up a thirst, head to the award-winning Restaurant Am Steinplatz, known for its inventive mixology, and pair your sips with a snack, like the garlic Parmesan fries.

 Kreuzberg